 This method assesses the vertical position of the patella on a cross-table lateral view with knee maximally extended and quadriceps muscle contracted prior to exposure.

 The foot is externally rotated by 10-15 degrees in order to superimpose femoral condyles.

-The measured parameters include vertical position of patella, length of patella and length of patella tendon are expressed relative to body height in centimeters.
+The measured parameters include vertical position of the patella, length of patella and length of patella tendon are expressed relative to body height in centimeters.

 Treatment for Patella Baja

-Post surgical or post-traumatic patella baja is often symptomatic and requires early surgical correction.
+Post-surgical or post-traumatic patella baja is often symptomatic and requires early surgical correction.